RamiE965/nova/README.md

 # nova
-A general purpose Discord bot build with C++
+A general purpose Discord bot build via C++ and the DPP library.